fastrgv/Reliquarium/README.md

 * Windows, GNU/Linux or OSX;

-## Open Source libraries included for rebuilding:
-* systems:  Windows, OSX or GNU/Linux
-* Xcode g++ compiler, if using OSX
-* a recent gnat compiler
-* the included "libs" directory contains Ada interfaces:
-	* AdaPngLib
-	* gl
-	* sdlada

-## Running Reliquarium:
+## Setup and Running Reliquarium:

+Windows users see also "windows-setup.txt".
+Mac users see "osx-setup.txt".

+Unzip the archive;

+There is a bit of extra setup required for Windows users:

+Windows users only:  link a directory as follows:

+	* open a command prompt window AS ADMINISTRATOR;
+	* CD to the install directory;
+	* CD to .\bin\win\
+	* run PREPDIRS.BAT [as administrator]
+	* close the admin command prompt window.

+Now, everyone can follow these remaining steps:

-Unzip the archive, open a command line terminal, then cd to the install directory.
+Open a command line terminal, then cd to the install directory.

-Windows users type "reliquarium.exe".
+Windows users type "reliquarium_win.bat".

-Linux users type "reliquarium_gnu" to start the game.
+Linux users type "reliquarium_gnu.sh" to start the game.
 In Linux, you may also double click the icon for reliquarium in the file manager.

-The Mac command line version is initiated by opening a terminal, navigating to the install_directory, and typing "reliquarium_osx" on the command line.
+The Mac command line version is initiated by opening a terminal, navigating to the install_directory, and typing "reliquarium_osx.sh" on the command line.

-For Mac users, there is now a Mac bundle (named "reliquarium.app") that acts like a real Mac app.
+Also, for Mac users, there is a Mac bundle (named "reliquarium.app") that acts like a real Mac app.
 You can put it into your personal Applications directory with the command "cp -r reliquarium.app ~/Applications".
 You can navigate to the installation directory in Finder and click the reliquarium.app icon named "Reliquarium".